What is a scholarship?

-Sooner is always better, but the deadline for your funding application can vary among communities.
-A common deadline with many First Nations’ band councils for applications for Fall Admission is mid-May to June.
+Sooner is always better, but the deadline for your funding application may vary among communities.
+A common deadline with many First Nations’ band councils for applications for fall admission is mid-May to June.
 Contact your community’s education officer to make sure you know the right deadline.

 What are the most important questions I should ask my education officer before I begin university?